Bridge2Hyku/Bridge2Hyku.github.io/pages/survey.md

 - Local controlled vocabluary
 - Other

-Describe the digital collections rework you plan to undertake before, during, or after the migration process For example, metadata rework, file management rework, etc.
+Describe the digital collections rework you plan to undertake before, during, or after the migration process<br>
+For example, metadata rework, file management rework, etc.

 Number of staff/librarians supporting migration (FTE)